Feeding the thousands

 “We’ve seen that with our own volunteers.
 The majority of people who volunteer with us are local but they’re not the same people we’re serving or supporting.
 They’ve fed back and said they’ve learnt not to judge people by doing this.
 So, I think there is benefit on all sides so people getting to know each other and developing a sense of shared community is never a bad thing.”

-Find out more about how the University of Edinburgh’s Community Grants Scheme supports projects like Scran Academy, and how you can contribute:
+Find out more about the University of Edinburgh’s Community Grants Scheme: